anil1095/unbxd/README.md

 The purpose of choosing a single table for storing category and its subcategory is to reduce another table.
 The relations between any 2 categories can be mainted by simply assinging cat\_id of parent to parent\_id value of subcategory.

+I choose MyISM db for product\_models with a combination of model\_id with auto\_increment and product\_id as primary key so that there is no need to read the number of already existing models for a given product to calculate model\_id for next insert on same product.

-I chose codeigniter as a framework just because I work on it daily.
+I choose codeigniter as a framework just because I work on it daily.
 The default controller is _welcome_ controller where the complete business logic code is available.
 Views are available in *application/views*.
 Database interactions for inserts are done using models which are found in *application/models*.